Users, Folders and Settings

 Please note that the user archive must be renamed manually.
 The same applies to user privileges, archiving profiles, scheduled tasks, etc.

 Click on Administrative Tools > User and Privileges and then on Users.
-Select the one or more users from the list and click on Delete.
+Select the one or more users from the list, click on Delete and confirm the next dialog with OK.

-Deleting a user does not delete the emails that were archived for that user.
-The corresponding user archive, including all emails, is still available in MailStore and can be accessed by the administrator.
+- Emails that were archived for that user are not being deleted.
+The corresponding user archive is still available in MailStore and can be accessed by the administrator or shared with other users through the privileges system (see below).

-Deleting a user releases the corresponding user license (despite the remaining user archive).
+- The user's license will be released.
 This license can be used to create a new user account.

 To specify the privileges for a user, click on Administrative Tools > Users and Privileges and then on Users.
 Select the appropriate user from the list and click on Properties.